thebatking/juliar/README.md

 	32
 	11

-###Other Info
+###Author Comment

 _I created this programming language for Julia hence the name of the language juliar.
 She has an artistic mind and thus, it's difficult for her to code in language, let alone javascript and css.
 This language is simple to use and people with a nonlogical mind will be able to use it quickly and easily.
 Juliar can be easily  integrated into other sites simply by using <juliar></juliar> tags.
 This language is inspired by BBCode, Python, HTML 3.2, and AngularJS.
 If you have an improvement to the language i.e. improved code or a new function please commit it on github and I will gladly "pull" your request._